The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Boulders came tumbling down Mt.
 Ingólfsfjall

-It so happened though that on the 29th of May, 2008 I was running after my bus in Reykjavík when the earthquake hit us and didn't feel it, just felt some dizziness.
+It so happened that on the 29th of May, 2008, I was running after my bus in Reykjavík when the earthquake hit us, and I didn't feel it; I just felt some dizziness.

-In the photo above taken on the southeast side of Mt.
-Ingólfsfjall, you can see the huge rocks which have come tumbling down the mountain in these earthquakes.
+In the photo above, taken on the southeast side of Mt.
+Ingólfsfjall, you can see the huge boulders that have tumbled down the mountain during these earthquakes.

 The earthquake exhibition in Hveragerði